riccardo0314/riccardocasini-projects/marketplace-deal-finder/README.md

 plus a list of tiered discounts (minimal_item_count + fraction) — which I then parsed and normalized (fractions like "0.05" into a clean "max %" per seller).

-Skill shown: treating an unknown API empirically — verify, then build on what's real.

 **4. Designing for resilience and good behavior**